CityofToronto/bdit_data-sources/volumes/open_data/sql/cycling_permanent_counts_readme.md

 ## cycling_permanent_counts_15min_counts_YYYY_YYYY.csv

-15 minute cycling and micromobility by location and direction.
+15 minute cycling and micromobility volumes by location and direction.
 Where 15 minute volumes are not available, 1 hour volumes are provided.
+The row counts in these files may exceed the limits for Excel.

 | Column Name      | Data Type | Sample                         | Description                              |
 |------------------|:---------:|-------------------------------:|------------------------------------------|